wessaunders/FirebaseRepoTest/README.md

     ```

 - Finding a record
-    Getting an existing record(s) in firebase requires getting a reference to the firebase database, defining a query, adding an event listener to the query, and then handling teh requl
+    Getting an existing record(s) in firebase requires getting a reference to the firebase database, defining a query, adding an event listener to the query, and then handling the results from the onDataChange method in the event listener
   - Firebase
     ```
     private DatabaseReference mDatabase;